Amarna letters: Akhenaten and Tushratta

 Early in his reign, Akhenaten, the pharaoh of Egypt, had conflicts with Tushratta, the king of Mitanni, who had courted favor with his father, Amenhotep III, against the Hittites.
 Tushratta complains in numerous letters that Akhenaten had sent him gold-plated statues rather than statues made of solid gold; the statues formed part of the bride-price that Tushratta received for letting his daughter Tadukhepa marry Amenhotep III and then later marry Akhenaten.

 An Amarna letter preserves a complaint by Tushratta to Akhenaten about the situation:

 I...asked your father Mimmureya [i.e., Amenhotep III] for statues of solid cast gold, ... and your father said, 'Don't talk of giving statues just of solid cast gold.
 I will give you ones made also of lapis lazuli.
 I will give you too, along with the statues, much additional gold and [other] goods beyond measure.'
 Every one of my messengers that were staying in Egypt saw the gold for the statues with their own eyes. ...
 But my brother [i.e., Akhenaten] has not sent the solid [gold] statues that your father was going to send.
 You have sent plated ones of wood.
 Nor have you sent me the goods that your father was going to send me, but you have reduced [them] greatly.
 Yet there is nothing I know of in which I have failed my brother. ...
 May my brother send me much gold. ...
 In my brother's country gold is as plentiful as dust.
 May my brother cause me no distress.
-May he send me much gold in order that my brother [with the gold and m]any [good]s may honor me.
+May he send me much gold in order that my brother [with the gold and m]any [good]s may honour me.